Circuit Technology Center 22 Parkridge Road

 Outline

-This coating removal procedure uses a controlled, low temperature, localized heating method for removing thick coatings by an overcuring or softening means.
+This coating removal procedure uses a controlled, low-temperature, localized heating method to remove thick coatings by overturning or softening them.

 Caution: Soldering irons should not be used for coating removal as their high operating temperatures will cause the coatings to char and possibly delaminate the printed board base material.